Close Menu

 5. Los Angeles Clippers

 People in Los Angeles often think of the Clippers as the little brother because the Lakers are so good and the Clippers aren’t.
+In the 2020-21 season, LAC made it to the conference playoffs for the first time in the team’s history.

+They couldn’t play the Suns because their best player, Kawhi Leonard, got hurt in Game 4 of the previous round and couldn’t help the team move on in the playoffs.
 There is still reason for Clippers fans to be hopeful.
 In the last 13 years, they’ve made the playoffs 11 times, making them a major force in the Western Conference.

 7. New Orleans Pelicans

 The franchise has only been around since 1988 (2002 in New Orleans), hence the team formerly known as the Hornets gets a pass, to some extent.
 During their time in Charlotte, the team’s biggest mistake was handing Larry Johnson the largest contract extension in NBA history, even though his current contract still had two years left.

 This made it impossible to keep Alonzo Mourning, who was regarded as the better player.
 Johnson experienced lower back problems and was never the same again, Mourning departed to Miami (and later won a championship), and the franchise relocated to New Orleans.
+The Pelicans then squandered Anthony Davis’ years, and here they are.

 8. New York Knicks